Salsa bread is a quick bread recipe full of spicy jalapenos, green chilies, and tomato goodness of the salsa you love.

 - I like to use this bread for sandwiches or as a side to chili or stews.

 - To store: Add to a covered container and eat within 3 days.
+Reheat if desired in the oven, toaster over, or air fryer.

 Originally published in May of 2018.
 Updated photos & recipe February 2021.